2108.Supplemental Nutrition Assistance Program (SNAP)

-You are not receiving food stamps; and
+You are not already receiving SNAP benefits; and

-2108.3 How is food stamp eligibility determined?
+2108.3How is SNAP eligibility determined?